liquidcarrot/nn-viz/README.md

 nn-viz is a [Vue.js](https://github.com/vuejs/vue) project that displays the structure of a network.
 The actual network is being trained in a seperate thread in a web worker.

 ## Examples
-For examples on how to create such a worker and how to communicate with the visualization thread, see src/workers.
+For examples on how to create such a worker and how to communicate with the visualization thread, see `src/workers`.

 ## Configuration
-For configuration options to pass to the worker, see the `config` object in App.vue (Beware, this is subject to change.
+For configuration options to pass to the worker, see the `config` object in App.vue (This is subject to change.
 We will most likely move this object to a stand-alone .json or even .js file)

 To create a new worker, just add an entry here.
 A new button will appear in the control section of the visualizer.
 If you click it, the new worker will be set as active and commands will be sent to this particular web worker.

 The web worker itself needs to have the same name and be created inside the src/workers directory.